lmc-eu/matej-client-php/README.md

 the user ever again:

 * Preferred way is to `anonymize` the user, which will randomly generate unique identifiers for all personal data, and change that identifier across all databases and logfiles.
-This way the users behaviour will stay in Matej database, and therefore **will continue to contribute to the recommendation model**, but you won't be able to identify the user.
+This way the users behavior will stay in Matej database, and therefore **will continue to contribute to the recommendation model**, but you won't be able to identify the user.
   Thus his profile will be effectively frozen (as no new interactions can come in.) **New user id is generated server-side**, so there is no going back after issuing the request.